sh1katagana1/osint/general.md

 ## Tips
 1. When translating text in Google Translate, it wont let you translate a long run of text directly in the browser.
 To do this, save the text to a document and use Google Translates Document tab to upload the document to have it translate all of it.
 It can also do images and websites.
+2. If you have an image that has a different language text on it, you can go to Google Lens and upload it.
+From there you can highlight the section of the picture that has the text and hit Translate.